StrangeBeeCorp/docs/docs/includes/set-password-authentication-cassandra.md

 By default, Cassandra uses the `cassandra` username and the password `cassandra`.
 For security reasons, especially in production environments, you must change this password immediately after setup.

-To do this, we'll use CQL, the Cassandra Query Language, which is similar in purpose to SQL.
+To do this, you'll use CQL, the Cassandra Query Language, which is similar in purpose to SQL.

 1. Connect to Cassandra using default credentials.